 Yes.
 The federal government has passed legislation that has relaxed restrictions on telemedicine service so that doctors can bill Medicare, Medicaid, Tricare, and most private insurance carriers for these services.

 What ENT complaints cannot be managed by Telemedicine?

-The following non-urgent examples will need to be delayed until we resume onsite visits in the office:
+The following non-urgent examples will need to be managed onsite in the office: